 Learning, playing, and practicing basketball is fun.
 It is also a great way to exercise, make friends, and enjoy a competitive game.
 As your child grows and becomes better at basketball, he/she will want to join a team, earn awards, be a potential candidate for a scholarship, and truly gain a tremendous amount of learning experience from the game.

-Strength training can be started at a young age as long as it is implemented in a safe manner and with the appropriate modifications.
-Not everyone is built the same, so it is unrealistic to assume that everyone will benefit from performing the same type of strength training exercises.
+Strength training can be started at a young age as long as it is implemented safely and with the appropriate modifications.
+Not everyone is built the same, so it is unrealistic to assume that everyone will benefit from performing the same strength training exercises.
 Children can improve their strength, coordination, and movement with the proper strength training exercises.

-It has been researched and believed that children around the age of 10 years can benefit greatly from a strength training program.
+It has been researched and believed that children around 10 years can benefit greatly from a strength training program.
 This does not necessarily mean lifting weights.
 Strength can be developed without the use of weights.
 Teaching children how to safely exercise in a manner that is best suited for them to build up their strength is possible.
-Keeping the exercises age-appropriate will strengthen the child’s muscles and skeletal system without causing harm to the body.
+Keeping the exercises age-appropriate will strengthen the child’s muscles and skeletal system without harming the body.

 A typical strength training program will incorporate flexibility exercises, lunging, squatting, pushing, pulling, throwing, and other exercises that use the child’s body as the weight and resistance.
-To help the children stay focused and motivated, the program should be challenging, varied, and always fun.
-I will say this again, basketball should be fun!
+The program should be challenging, varied, and always fun to help the children stay focused and motivated.
+I will repeat this; basketball should be fun!

-Children can have fun, enjoy the game of basketball, and be competitive in a safe environment that promotes growth and progress.
+Children can have fun, enjoy basketball, and be competitive in a safe environment that promotes growth and progress.

 Article Author: Lamar Hull is a former Davidson College basketball player who had the great opportunity to play alongside the prolific NBA shooter in Stephen Curry.
 Along with playing at Davidson, Lamar was also fortunate enough to play professionally overseas.
 He is currently training young kids and teaching them the fundamentals of basketball.
 You can follow Lamar at his Youth Basketball website or @lamarhull20.